ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/diabetes_mellitus/index.rst

 3. EMR is greater than zero for severe diabetes only.

 4. Case definition cross-walks on FPG and HbA1c: GBD 2017 assumed that HbA1c >6.5% was equivalent to FPG >126 mg/dL.

+5. There are no incidence or transitions between states in this model.
+In the future, transition between states will be revisited using incidence of diabetes mellitus and remission.

 Cause Model Diagram
 -------------------